 - Antiques or old, painted furniture or toys

-- Plumbing (lead pipes, lead solder, brass fixtures and valves)
+- Drinking water and plumbing (lead pipes, lead solder, brass fixtures and valves)

 - Consumer products (imported toys, chalk, jewelry)

 - Folk remedies (Greta, Arzacon, Pay-loo-ah, Kohl, Kandu) and some herbal remedies (Ayurvedic)

 Children should have blood lead tests for all children at 1 and 2 years of age.
 The only way to know if your child has lead poisoning is to get your child tested.

-- Do you live in an older home?
+- Do you live in a home was built before 1950?